alndvz/gh-assignment/readme.md

 providing for inconsistent state, but slows down the API.

 Lastly, my id generator code leaves a lot to be desired.
 I think an application crash could cause duplicated ids to be generated.
+The most recent IDs are persisted in memory during application operation, memory usage will steadily increase as more keys are added.

 ## Omissions
 * I have not tested what will happen if the application crashes while XTDB is